 This guest post is from Joe Denton, staff member at SCA Promotions.

-If you want to pack the stands and sell out your event, you need to get into the heads of your attendees.
-Here are the top five reasons people attend sporting events, and how you can leverage them to give attendees a winning experience.
+As normal events return, attendees will be drawn in by the novelty of something they’ve missed.
+If you want to pack the stands at your sporting events, you need to understand what fans are looking for, and what keeps them coming back all season.
+Here are the top five reasons people attend sporting events and how you can leverage them to give attendees a winning experience.

 1. Socializing and networking

-Whether it’s the friends you brought along or the people seated next to you, sporting events bring people together.
-Maybe it’s the common interest in (or hatred of) a team that starts the conversation — or the simple joy of having a beer with a stranger.
-Whatever the reason, talk to any sports fan and you’re bound to hear a story or two about mid-game encounters with interesting folks.
+Sporting events can bring you closer to others, whether that’s the friends you brought along or the people seated next to you.
+Maybe it’s rooting for (or against) the same team that starts the conversation — or the simple joy of having a beer with a stranger.
+Whatever the reason, almost every sports fan has a story or two about mid-game encounters with interesting folks.

-How can you encourage your attendees to mix, mingle, and network?
-It could be as simple as arranging a pre-event happy hour or encouraging your guests to introduce themselves to the person next to them.
+Want to encourage your attendees to mix, mingle, and network?
+It could be as simple as arranging a pre-event happy hour or prompting your guests to introduce themselves to the person next to them.

 2. Halftime shows

 Who doesn’t enjoy a good halftime show?
-Sure, some acts are better than others, but they can be quite entertaining.
-A good halftime show engages the crowd and keeps them happy while the teams are resting up and preparing their second-half strategy.
+A quality halftime show engages the crowd and keeps them happy while the teams are resting up and talking strategy before the second half.
+For some fans, the possibility of a great halftime performance is a bigger draw than the live sports event itself.

-Think about it: What’s the best halftime show you’ve seen?
+Think about the best halftime show you’ve ever seen.
 What made it so great?
-Channeling that type of entertainment and flash can help you create those special memories for your attendees; it may even be the thing they’ll be talking about for years to come.
+Channeling that spark can help you create special memories for your attendees, and it may even be the thing they’ll be talking about for years to come.

 3. Promotions and giveaways